Noone2018b/SteamCMD-Syno-Guide/readme.md

 `./steamcmd.sh +app_info_print ${GAME_APP_ID} +quit | awk -F'"' '/installdir/ {print $4}'`

-Which should provide the correct directory name, as it should appear in the usual Steam Library installation location (e.g. `/Steam/steamapps/common/<gameDIR>`)
+Which should provide the correct directory name, as it should appear in the usual Steam Library installation location (e.g. `/Steam/steamapps/common/<gameDIR>`).

 (Line curtesy of [mdeguzis/ProfessorKaos64's SteamCMD-wrapper](https://github.com/mdeguzis/steamcmd-wrapper), see more notes below on using this script directly.)

 ## Installation on your gaming PC

-Simply copy the game to the Steam Library (e.g. `~/Steam/steamapps/common/<gameDIR>`) on your gaming machine, making sure that the game dir is correctly named.
+Simply copy the game to the Steam Library (e.g. `~/.steam/steam/steamapps/common/<gameDIR>` on my linux box) on your gaming machine, making sure that the game dir is correctly named.
 Then hit "install" in Steam, and it should pick up the existing files and get things ready to play.

 Note that this seems to work OK without the app manifest (.acf file), but you may want to copy this over too.
-They live in the root
+They live in the root steamapps dir, e.g. `~/.steam/steam/steamapps`.

 # Options & additions